-For more information, please refer to our frequently asked questions:
+For more information on applying to the Boot Camp, please refer to our frequently asked questions:

 Who should apply?

 Mid-career professionals integrating conservation finance into their land and resource conservation work, including (but not limited to) land trust and NGO professionals, public agency professionals, foundation officers, board members, private sector investors, business executives, legal counselors, and academics.
 Applicants who are starting or currently working on conservation finance projects that they are interested in having workshopped by peers and presenters at the course are strongly encouraged to apply.
 We do not generally accept current students, given the applied nature of the course.

 We will communicate decisions in March.
 After the first round of decisions is made, we may re-open applications in the case that we have remaining seats in the course.

 How are decisions made?

 Applicants are selected based on a combination of factors including the applicability of course content to their work, a demonstrated intent to apply what they learn, and cohort balance and composition.

 Is there a waitlist?